Simply Wander

 The tropical smoothie was our favorite!

 On your way to Zion National Park, make a pit stop at Fort Zion.
-You can’t miss the wood fort structure and collection of old western facades along Hwy 9 in Virgin.
+You can’t miss the wooden fort structure and collection of old western facades along Hwy 9 in Virgin.

-This trading post has it all, a gift shop, restaurant, ice cream counter, Old West Village, and even a petting zoo!
+This trading post has it all with a gift shop, restaurant, ice cream counter, Old West Village, and even a petting zoo!

 If you choose not to eat breakfast, then you may want to stop here for lunch.
 They boast of having the best burgers in town!

-Be sure to stop and visit the petting zoo for only $1.
+Be sure to stop and visit the petting zoo for a small fee.
 Carrots are also available to purchase if you want to feed the animals.

 Fort Zion is closed on Mondays and open 10 am – 8 pm the rest of the week.